cvetelinna/Sherlock/README.md

-A tool to print reports about GitHub users
+A tool to print reports about GitHub users.